kaplanski/cpkgmgr/README.md

 - wget (package download)

 *WIP Content:*
-- -ri (reinstall of installed packages)
+- -i id counter (make independent of lines)

 **cpkgmgr** is 'just' a port of pkgmgr to c